azmr/geometer/blog/02_linedrawing.md

 02: Line Drawing
 ================

-How I currently draw my fully aliased (sic) lines.
+This is how I currently draw my fully aliased (sic) lines (with a couple of changes for clarity).

 This was some time after watching Casey's video discussing the issue, so I can't say how much it was influenced by it.
 I have a feeling there may be some similarity to Bresenham's algorithm, but I haven't looked at it yet.